Do you know how to budget for a house that you can afford? Here are some helpful tips from our mortgage experts.

 “Hidden” items to add to your housing budget include:

-- Annual homeowners’ insurance premium (if it’s not included in your monthly payment): The first year’s premium is normally paid upfront, at the same time as closing costs.)
+- Annual homeowners’ insurance premium (if it’s not included in your monthly payment): The first year’s premium is usually paid upfront, at the same time as closing costs.)

 Good rules of thumb: